Frequently Asked Questions

 : Environment variables (created above).styles/

-2. Building the Scheduling Frontend (Let's create the user interface for scheduling appointments.
-We'll use basic React state management and standard HTML form elements.
+Create the user interface for scheduling appointments using basic React state management and standard HTML form elements.

 Clear Default Content: Open